kjtkanaly/UsefulMatlabFunctions/README.md

 # UsefulMatlabFunctions
-A rand set of Matlab functions that are useful.
+A random set of Matlab functions that are useful.